-Within the organizations that have brought their programmatic operations in-house, most are still taking a hybrid approach and partnering with an agency on some elements of their operations, which is similar to what we see in organizations across the world.
+Within the organizations that have brought their programmatic operations in-house, most are still taking a hybrid approach and partnering with an agency on some elements of their operations, which is similar to what we're seeing in organizations across the world.
 As the chart below demonstrates, many organizations are employing more than one strategy for their programmatic buying.
-While they may have their own teams run some campaigns entirely in-house, they may also choose to work with a Demand Side Platform (DSP) and/or agency to execute other campaigns on their behalf.
-In Europe, about half of organizations are saying they have their teams running campaigns in-house and via a direct contract with a DSP.
+While they may have their own team run some campaigns entirely in-house, they may also choose to work with a DSP and/or agency to execute other campaigns on their behalf.
+In Europe, about half of organizations are saying they have their own team running campaigns in-house and via a direct contract with a DSP.
 There are some differences across regions.
-In Latin America, organizations are executing more programmatic with a direct contract with a DSP versus in-house.
-And in the U.S., almost a fifth of organizations are working with a DSP that also executes campaigns.
-Despite these regional differences, it is clear there remains a need for outside support.
+In Latin America, organizations are executing more programmatic with a DSP who also executes campaigns.
+By and large, though, these regional differences are not significant.